abb-iss/ophelib/BUILD.md

 2. Manually performing the build in the local workspace.
 This way also allows integration with an IDE.

 ## Building using Docker
-The prerequisite is to have `Docker` installed, which can be verified by executing
+The prerequisite is to have `Docker` installed, which can be verified by executing in the terminal:

 ```
-$docker --version
+docker --version
 ```
-in the terminal.

-The build can be done by executing the script:
+The build can be done by executing the script in the terminal:

 ```
-$./release-docker.sh
+./release-docker.sh
 ```
-in the terminal.
 The resulting artifact is the file `ophelib-release.zip`.

 The script:
-* Downloads and compiles the dependencies GMP, NTL, and FlatBuffers in a container based on Ubuntu, as defined in the file `Dockerfile`.
+* downloads and compiles the dependencies GMP, NTL, and FlatBuffers in a container based on Ubuntu, as defined in the file `Dockerfile`,
-* Adds the source files from the workspace to the container, as defined in the files `Dockerfile` and `.dockerignore`.
+* adds the source files from the workspace to the container, as defined in the files `Dockerfile` and `.dockerignore`,
-* Executes `./tests.sh` inside the container
+* executes `./tests.sh` inside the container,
-* Executes `./release.sh` inside the container
+* executes `./release.sh` inside the container, and
-* Copies the resulting artifacts from the container to the workspace as a zip file.
+* copies the resulting artifacts from the container to the workspace as a zip file.

 ## Building manually in local workspace